WordPress/gutenberg/packages/components/src/tools-panel/tools-panel/README.md

 ### `label`: `string`

-Text to be displayed within the panel's header and as the aria label for the panel's dropdown menu.
+Text to be displayed within the panel's header and as the aria-label for the panel's dropdown menu.

 - Required: Yes

 ### `panelId`: `function`

-The `panelId` is passed through the `ToolsPanelContext` to panel items.
-This is be used to ensure items injected via SlotFills are only registered for their intended panels.
+If a `panelId` is set, it is passed through the `ToolsPanelContext` and used to restrict panel items.
+Only items with a matching `panelId` will be able to register themselves with this panel.

 - Required: No